SpectralWaveData/spectral_wave_data/docs/source/programming_application_programs.rst

   If you apply Microsoft/Intel C/C++ compilers you should apply Intel Fortran.

 .. note::
-  For gfortran you need gfortran-10 if you need the possibility to have several concurrent SWD objects connected to the same SWD file.
+  For gfortran you need gfortran-10 or newer, if you need to have several concurrent SWD objects connected to the same SWD file.
   For Intel compilers this is not an issue.